-According to 2020 data from the Bureau of Labor Statistics (BLS), legal assistants/paralegals earn an average salary of $56,610 per year ($27.22 per hour).
+According to the Bureau of Labor Statistics (BLS), legal assistants/paralegals earn an average salary of $58,330 per year ($28.04 per hour).
 Average pay will vary based on the state in which you are employed, the education you’ve earned and level of experience in the field.
 Starting pay in an entry-level position will tend to be lower until you’ve gained a few years of experience and proven yourself as an indispensable member of a law firm.

 Looking ahead: job outlook